 Apheresis Outpatient Service

-The Apheresis Service provides outpatient care in Duke Clinic 2A.
+The Apheresis Service provides outpatient care in Duke Clinic 2N.
 The service provides outpatient apheresis for patients with a wide variety of clinical conditions, including plasma exchange for thrombotic thrombocytopenic purpura and red cell exchange for sickle cell disease.
-Dr. Arepally is the Medical Director of the Apheresis Service.
-Dr. Metjian, co-Director of the service, and Dr. Onwuemene also see patients in the outpatient Apheresis service.
+Dr. Grace Lee is the Medical Director of the Apheresis Service.
+Providers in the Apheresis Outpatient Service include Regina Crawford, MD, Kelsey Starnes, NP, Joy Curry, NP, and Soheir Adam, MD.

 Durham VA Medical Center.
 The Division of Hematology provides outpatient subspecialty service at the Durham VAMC.
 Providers who see patients at the Durham VAMC include Dr. Arcasoy, Dr. Crawford, and Dr. Metjian.